Published on

 Authors

-Such a solution would be an economical and smart choice for many car owners who need the GPS navigation and entertainment features of Android Auto.
+Using an Android tablet for car head unit replacement is an economical and smart choice for many car owners who need the GPS navigation and entertainment features without installing an expensive new car stereo.

 Table of Contents

-• Almost any modern tablet will work with Android Auto.
+• Almost any modern Android tablet for car use will work with Android Auto

-• You will need the Headunit Reloaded Emulator HUR to make your tablet work as a head unit, also check the system requirements to install it (Android 4.1 and up)
+• You will need the Headunit Reloaded Emulator HUR to make your tablet work as a car head unit; also check the system requirements to install it (Android 4.1 and up)

 • Android Auto app (most often already installed on your Android tablet)

-• Maps, navigation will be available on the screen,
+• Maps and GPS navigation will be available on the screen

-• Entertainment system: music (Spotify), videos (Youtube, Netflix),
+• Car multimedia system: music (Spotify), videos (YouTube, Netflix)

-So, you need to install the special Android app called Headunit Reloaded.
+First, you need to install the special Android app called Headunit Reloaded.
 You can download it through the Play Market.
+This is the primary tablet head unit software that makes Android Auto on tablet possible.

-It is updated not very often, but the reviews of this app are mostly positive, so there is no reason not to trust the developer.
+It is not updated very often, but the reviews of this tablet car stereo app are mostly positive, so there is no reason not to trust the developer.
+If you're looking for a headunit reloaded alternative, this remains the best option for Android Auto head unit server functionality.

 Once you have downloaded Headunit Reloaded App, run it.